ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Create an EVM subnet

-Creating a subnet with `Avalanche-CLI` for `fuji` works the same way as with a [local network](./create-a-local-subnet#create-a-custom-subnet-configuration).
-In fact, the `create` commands only creates a specification of your subnet on the local file system.
-Afterwards the subnet needs to be _deployed_.
+Creating a Subnet with `Avalanche-CLI` for `fuji` works the same way as with a [local network](./create-a-local-subnet#create-a-custom-subnet-configuration).
+In fact, the `create` commands only creates a specification of your Subnet on the local file system.
+Afterwards the Subnet needs to be _deployed_.
 This in fact allows to reuse configs, by creating the config with the `create` command, then first deploying to a local network and successively to `fuji` - and eventually to mainnet.

 To create an EVM subnet, run the `subnet create` command with a name of your choice: